wolfgang-demeter/smf2flarum/Readme.md

 ### Required Extension
 #### User Bio by FriendsOfFlarum
-Some user information from SMF will be stored as biography https://discuss.flarum.org/d/17775-friendsofflarum-user-bio
+Some user information from SMF will be stored as biography. https://discuss.flarum.org/d/17775-friendsofflarum-user-bio

 #### Social Profile by FriendsOfFlarum
-The user website from SMF will be stored in the Social Profile extension https://discuss.flarum.org/d/18775-friendsofflarum-social-profile
+The user website from SMF will be stored in the Social Profile extension. https://discuss.flarum.org/d/18775-friendsofflarum-social-profile